 The Minnesota State Fair is filled with all kinds of temptations.
-Calorie-laden foods, cute animals, thrilling rides, and people-watching are among the attractions that lure 1.8 million people to the fairgrounds each year.
+Calorie-laden foods, cute animals, thrilling rides, and people-watching are among the attractions that lure two million people to the fairgrounds each year.
 There is at least one healthy choice that fair goers can make – stopping by Health Fair 11 at the Fair to get checked out.

 This will be the 18th year that Health Fair 11 has provided free and low-cost health checks to people attending the Minnesota State Fair.
 Health Fair 11 at the Fair offers a variety of health screenings and education in its building located at the intersection of Dan Patch Avenue and Cooper Streets.

-In 2017, sixteen organizations joined forces to make Health Fair 11 at the Fair possible.
+Seventeen organizations are joining forces to make Health Fair 11 at the Fair possible.
 Among the services offered: blood pressure checks, hearing assessments, blood typing, balance screenings, and memory-loss evaluations.
-Health organizations provided the newest information related to food allergies and treating concussions.
-Experts were on hand to discuss medical marijuana options.
-Fair goers weighed themselves and picked up the official list of state fair foods that are gluten-free.
-Flu shots will given to children and adults.
-There was even an area of people to sit and relax while recharging their mobile devices – for free!
+Health organizations will provide the newest information on Celiac disease and living with food allergies.
+Fairgoers can weigh themselves and pick up the official list of state fair foods that are gluten-free.
+Flu shots will be available for people age three years and older.
+An area has been set aside for people sit and relax while recharging their mobile devices.
+New mothers will find private areas to use for breast feeding their babies or express milk.